KeatonDunsford/docs/developer/docs/arvo/http.md

 # Writing an HTTP request

-There's a variety of arvo services we haven't touched on yet.
+There's a variety of Arvo services we haven't touched on yet.
 Let's figure out how to make HTTP requests and set timers.

 Let's build an uptime-monitoring system.
 It'll ping a web service periodically